codedstructure/svgdx/README.md

 When abstraction fails, moving to a lower layer is often the answer.
 Rather than starting with the input information, can we work backwards from the end result we want?

-Enter **[SVG](https://en.wikipedia.org/wiki/SVG)** - an XML-based language for defining vector images.
-The tools discussed above (with the exception of `ditaa`) can all output SVG images, and SVG is the lowest-common-denominator of graphics formats for diagramming tools.
+**[SVG](https://en.wikipedia.org/wiki/SVG)** is an XML-based language for defining vector images.
+The tools discussed above (with the exception of `ditaa`) can all output SVG images, and SVG is a (perhaps _the_)  lowest-common-denominator of graphics formats for diagramming tools.

 SVG is a fairly simple language, and a small subset can be used to create a large number of diagrams: